top of page

 • Camp Roosevelt (optional but strongly encouraged)

 • Camping/Activities - Troop camping events and Council Camporees typically cost around $10 per scout to register and then the cost of the food for each scout.
-A Troop leader purchases the groceries based on the menu planned by the scouts and the cost is split between the scouts attending.

 Summer camp is, perhaps the most important of the summer activities.
 It is when the Scouts get to live and learn by the patrol method.
 They learn to work, cook and interact together.
 The scouts take merit badge classes and work on advancement and Scout skills.